MicrosoftDocs/security/zero-trust/adopt/zero-trust-adoption-overview.md

 ## Additional Zero Trust documentation

-See additional Zero Trust content based on the documentation set or your role in your organization.
+See additional Zero Trust content based on a documentation set or your role in your organization.

 ### Documentation set